 Unfortunately it’s quite unlikely the FCC will reverse this decision under the current panel of Commissioners.
 For similar reasons, it’s also unlikely that the current Congress would have enough votes to pass a law that mandates net neutrality.
 The FCC's decision will be subject to lawsuits, and Rapid7 is evaluating whether to file an "amicus brief" in support of overturning the FCC's decision - however, it may take years for the litigation to fully play out, and the case is not a slam dunk because courts give government agencies a lot of deference.
 So we must live with the FCC's ruling for now, but that does not mean there is nothing you can do.

-But Congress changes, and the FCC Commissioners change with the Administration.
+Congress changes each election cycle, and the FCC Commissioners change with the Administration.
 If you disagree with the FCC's decision, you can and should make that known, or they may never reconsider it.
 Write to your Congressional representatives - not once (or they'll assume you've moved on) and not just on social media (direct emails, calls, and visits to offices are more effective).
 Let them know the issue is not forgotten during election years.
 You might want to look into sending letters via the post as well, though, in case your email doesn't make it all the way through the internet.